 This is the second in our latest series, and has the theme of ‘Abstract’.
 All of our members will depict their chosen series topic using this theme, and this will develop the black and white theme of the last challenge.
 It will be interesting to see how each person interprets their subject, particularly when the question of ‘what is abstract’ is considered.
 To see more about the pieces, and thoughts of the artists, please click on the thumbnail pictures below.

 Our second challenge of the this year sees the start of a new series of work for the group.
 For this series of three works, each artist will choose their own subject, but this will be developed using a different theme for each of the three quilts.
 These have been set in advance and are firstly black and white, then abstract, and finally colour/contrast.
 So, all the works in this challenge use the black and white theme, and as ever the finished body of work is varied and interesting.
 You can see more of the work and the artist statements by clicking on the thumbnail pictures below.

-By clicking on the thumbnail image you will be directed to the artist’s gallery where you can read about what inspired their work.
+By clicking on the thumbnail images you will be directed to the Artist’s Pages.

 This is the last of our quilts in our Series challenge, I think you will enjoy the many ways members have interpreted their own Series, when you visit their artist page (click on the individual image) you will see all of the quilts at the bottom of their page.
 I congratulate members on their dedication to one theme over 10 months.
 Our last reveal for the year is the theme “Water”, look forward to this challenge and introducing three new members.